GuiSilva23/pi-ml-search-products/README.md

 Products API is a REST API service to manage all marketplace needs in the project scope.
 It was developed during IT Bootcamp - Wave 5 as a part of the last group project.

+This repository was created from the parent repository, to receive new functionality.

 ## Endpoints

 See also the OpenAPI Specification (/swagger-ui.html while running).